openshift/hive/docs/enhancements/cluster-deployment-condition-refactor.md

 ### RequirementsMet

+Indicates a problem with pre-flight checks.
 Unknown until we're ready to launch an install, then True.
 False if we've found a problem.

 Can be set via clusterdeployment_controller up until we hand over to a ClusterInstall, or when we detect a RequirementsMet condition on the ClusterInstall.
 Would need to ensure that the code that copies from ClusterInstall -> ClusterDeployment only runs after we've cleared all our possible Reasons for this condition to be False in the clusterdeployment controller.
+ClusterDeployment controller should never set to True if we're using a ClusterInstallRef, leave unknown until the ClusterInstall says so.

 Possible Reasons when False from clusterdeployment_controller:
   - ClusterImageSetNotFound